MiguelMLR9/translate-subtitles-file/README.md

 # TRANSLATE SUBTITLES FILE USING GOOGLE TRANSLATE API

-This file will help you to translate a subtitles file (.srt, per example) from a source language to a destination language, this file use google translate API, so you need to install it to work.
+This file will help you to translate a subtitles file (.srt, per example) from a source language to a destination language, generating a new subtitles file this file use google translate API, so you need to install it to work.

 ## Requirements